thebiggest0/1510-term-project/README.md

 ## Key Symbols

     X: This symbol represents your character.
 It's your avatar in this epic journey.
-    P (Palpatine): Encounter with the final boss.
+    P: (Palpatine): Encounter with the final boss.
 Prepare for a challenging battle.
-    V (Darth Vader): This symbol denotes the second boss.
+    V: (Darth Vader): This symbol denotes the second boss.
 A formidable opponent requiring strategy and strength.
     O: Represents mini-bosses like Count Dooku and General Grievous.
 Each mini-boss offers unique challenges.
-    J (Force Ghost): These are fallen jedi masters that provide unlimited healing and stat bonus.
+    J: (Force Ghost): These are fallen jedi masters that provide unlimited healing and stat bonus.
 Answer their questions correctly to gain their aid.
     #: These are walls within the game.
 They define boundaries and obstacles in your path.

 ## Game Secrets